 Conclusion about cheap baby clothes

 The fast fashion industry producing these trendy cheap baby clothes are quite concerning.
 The fashion industry tries to inspire us to buy new fashionable clothes regularly.
 As the garments are low quality, they are not lasting for a more extended period, so we are back in the shop soon they repurchase the newest fashion items.

-The frequency we purchase new garments is high, and many of these items are ending up in the landfill.
+The frequency we purchase new garments is high, and many of these items end up in the landfill.
 It is also not a pretty picture if you look behind the seine and research the ethical standards of the brands selling this fast fashion (baby) clothes with a super cheap price label.

 Even recycling clothing in high volume would still be a strain and high ballasting for our environment.
 Keep must be consuming less to start with and look at what we need and potentially repair and upcycle more where we can.
 If we buy clothing items, being more considered to purchase higher quilty items with more extended longevity will be a more sustainable choice.